playerlibre/playerplus-api/README.md

 The following list only contains tasks for the whole documentation.

+ - cover more endpoints
  - swap child-numbering for concrete classes or ids where possible
  - document needed authentication
  - document other cookies
+ - check if optional fields may be omitted by server